Chuong06101997/Sales-Volatility-Promotion-Effectiveness-Analytics/readme.md

 Business Problem -> Data Audit -> Exploration -> Hypothesis Testing -> Forecast Benchmark -> Recommendations
 ```

-Five stages, five notebooks, in that order.
-Nothing was recommended before it was tested; nothing was tested before the data was audited.
+Five stages, five notebooks, run in that order — each stage only uses what the previous one confirmed.

 ---

-## Why These Numbers Can Be Trusted
+## Methodology & Governance

 Three things sit behind every claim above, kept in the `report/` folder: